How Do I Choose The Best Seeds For My Garden?

-Choose open-pollinated (OP) seeds because the seeds you save will grow plants that are the same as their parents.
+Choose open-pollinated (OP) seeds to grow for food and seed.
+The seeds you save will grow plants that are the same as their parents.
 You can legally save and share seeds from these plants.
-Choosing open-pollinated varieties conserves the genetic diversity of each variety.
+Growing open-pollinated varieties for food and seed conserves the genetic diversity of each variety and builds climate-resilience.

-Saving seeds from open-pollinated plants means that you will never have to buy seeds again!
+Saving seeds from open-pollinated plants means that you will never have to buy seeds again and you will always have seeds for your favourite varieties on-hand that are ready to grow in the future.

 Open-pollinated seeds are available on a sliding scale donation from the KASSI Living Seed Commons if you are willing to grow them out for seeds and food to share with others.
 Your donations allow us to continue our work!